 Logically, a cluster is simply a group of tenants.
 As with the classical definition of a cluster, it is also a grouping of a set of compute nodes.
 Typically, there is only one cluster per environment/data center.
 There is no needed to create multiple clusters since Pinot supports the concept of tenants.
 At LinkedIn, the largest Pinot cluster consists of 1000+ nodes distributed across a data center.
 The number of nodes in a cluster can be added in a way that will linearly increase performance and availability of queries.
 The number of nodes and the compute resources per node will reliably predict the QPS for a Pinot cluster, and as such, capacity planning can be easily achieved using SLAs that assert performance expectations for end-user applications.

-A Pinot cluster is comprised of multiple distributed system components.
+A Pinot cluster consists of multiple distributed system components.
 These components are useful to understand for operators that are monitoring system usage or are debugging an issue with a cluster deployment.

 A controller is the core orchestrator that drives the consistency and routing in a Pinot cluster.
 Controllers are horizontally scaled as an independent component (container) and has visibility of the state of all other components in a cluster.
 The controller reacts and responds to state changes in the system and schedules the allocation of resources for tables, segments, or nodes.
 As mentioned earlier, Helix is embedded within the controller as an agent that is a participant responsible for observing and driving state changes that are subscribed to by other components.